data-8/materials-fa20/README.md

-#Data 8 Public Materials for Summer 2020
+# Data 8 Public Materials for Fall 2020

-This repo contains the publicly available materials that are used in the Data 8 Foundations of Data Science course during the Summer 2020 semester.
+This repo contains the publicly available materials that are used in the Data 8 Foundations of Data Science course during the Fall 2020 semester.

 This includes: homeworks, labs, and notebooks used in lecture.